prifina-admin/internal-docs/component-development/README.md

 Use existing [Blend components](https://github.com/prifina/blend-ui) as your ‘building blocks’ components when available (NOTE: Always use the latest alpha-package version, and not the normal 'latest' version labeled by GitHub).

 - to get your plan checked and validated, before potentially wasting time on creating anything redundant
-- this is important particularly on your first component, further components follow the same approach.
+- this is important particularly on your first component, further components follow the same approach

 ### 5. Develop Based on Approved Plan

 Develop each component one by one, based on your own documentation and plan/approach that has been approved.
 Our normal development workflow requires forking and then creating a ‘pull request’ against the alpha branch.

-- ask for feedback for your code using GitHub comments feature in the Issue card.
+- ask for feedback for your code using GitHub comments feature in the Issue card

 ### 6. Test and Verify Components